Sailop vs ESLint: Why Design Needs Its Own Linter

 <div className="bg-blue-500 rounded-lg shadow-md p-6

-Sailop's analysis is semantic.
-It does not just check individual classes.
-It checks combinations.
-A single rounded-lg is not a problem.
-But rounded-lg + shadow-md + bg-blue-500 + transition-all on the same element is a high-confidence AI pattern match.
-Our definitive list of 90+ AI design patterns catalogs every combination Sailop detects.
+Sailop's analysis is semantic, and it works on combinations.
+A lone rounded-lg is fine.
+But rounded-lg + shadow-md + bg-blue-500 + transition-all on one element is a high-confidence pattern match — the same way the three-identical-card grid is a slop tell not because any single card is wrong, but because the repetition is.
+Our definitive list of 90+ AI design patterns catalogs every combination Sailop scores against.

 Running Them Together

-The ideal setup runs both tools in your CI pipeline:
+The ideal setup runs both tools in CI:

 # In your CI/CD script: